 Contact the GRADS

-Our GRADS team is led by two stellar GRADS Coordinators.
-Our GRADS Coordinators will be your first point of contact and help direct you to the appropriate Ambassador or resource!
-Please email us anytime, or call us during normal business hours, to schedule an appointment or ask a question.
+Our GRADS team is led by two stellar GRADS coordinators.
+They will be your first point of contact and help direct you to the appropriate ambassador or resource!
+Please email us anytime or call us during normal business hours to schedule an appointment or ask a question.
 We look forward to hearing from you!

 Phone: (510) 643-7900